Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: Application on large-scale essay assessment

 \section{Application on large-scale essay assessment}

 We analyze the \textit{Matura} data set from \cite{Zupanc2018} as an illustrative example.
 The data come from a large-scale essay assessment conducted by the National Examination Centre in upper secondary schools in Slovenia during the nationwide external examination.
 Each student received a holistic grade on a 1-50 rating scale by two independent teachers.
 We considered a random sample of $I=700$ students out of the 6995 who were examined during the spring term argumentative essays for the year 2014.
 A sample of $J=152$ teachers were involved who graded, on average, $9.21$ students, with a minimum of 2 and a maximum of 21 (see Figure \ref{Descriptives}).
-The observed grades ranged from $0$ to $50$, with a mean of $29.35$, a skewness of $-0.051$, and a kurtosis of $3.148$ (see Figure \ref{Descriptives}).
+The observed ratings ranged from $0$ to $50$, with a mean of $29.35$, a skewness of $-0.051$, and a kurtosis of $3.148$ (see Figure \ref{Descriptives}).
 More details about the assessment procedure might be found in \cite{Zupanc2018}. \\

 \paragraph{Model Comparison.} The three different models detailed in Section \ref{Simulation}, i.e. the parametric (BP) model, the semiparametric (BSP) model, and the nonparametric (BNP) model, were fitted to these data and compared on their out-of-sample prediction accuracy.
-The Watanabe–Akaike information criterion (WAIC) was used for this purpose.
-This is a fully Bayesian approach for estimating the out-of-sample expectation, which relies on the computed log pointwise posterior predictive density and on a penalty term correction for the effective number of parameters to prevent overfitting \citep{Gelman2014}.
+The Watanabe–Akaike information criterion (WAIC) was used for this purpose. \\ This is a fully Bayesian approach for estimating the out-of-sample expectation, which relies on the computed log pointwise posterior predictive density and on a penalty term correction for the effective number of parameters to prevent overfitting \citep{Gelman2014}.
+The respective WAIC formulas are provided in the Supplementary Materials.